jonnonz1/nz-statute-book/acts/public/1990/serious-fraud-office-act-1990.md

 Judicial notice shall be taken of the signature of the Director and of the fact that the person whose signature it purports to be holds office as the Director.

 ### 33 Delegation of functions or powers
-(1) The provisions of the State Sector Act 1988 relating to the delegation of functions or powers shall apply in all respects to the Serious Fraud Office: provided that no delegation of—shall be valid unless it is to a designated member and is in writing.
+(1) The provisions of the Public Service Act 2020 relating to the delegation of functions or powers shall apply in all respects to the Serious Fraud Office: provided that no delegation of—shall be valid unless it is to a designated member and is in writing.
     (a) any power conferred by Part 1 or Part 2; or (b) any power to authorise, under section 36(2) or section 37(3)﻿(b) or section 39(2)﻿(b), the disclosure of protected information,—
-(2) For the purposes of the provisions of the State Sector Act 1988 relating to the delegation of functions or powers, any person who is seconded to the Serious Fraud Office shall be treated as if that person were an employee of the Serious Fraud Office.
+(2) For the purposes of the provisions of the Public Service Act 2020 relating to the delegation of functions or powers, any person who is seconded to the Serious Fraud Office shall be treated as if that person were an employee of the Serious Fraud Office.

 ### 34 Exercise of powers by outside investigators
 (1) Any person (other than a constable) who is appointed by the Director to investigate the affairs, or any aspect of the affairs, of any other person may be authorised by the Director—